Jimmy Kemp (cricketer)

 Raymond James Kemp (6 April 1918 – 27 December 1994) was a New Zealand cricketer who played first-class cricket for Wellington from 1946 to 1949.

 Kemp was a right-handed batsman.
-His only century was the 152 he scored against Auckland in the 1947-48 Plunket Shield.
+He had his best season in 1947–48, when after scoring 209 not out, 143 and 279 in non-first-class matches for Hutt Valley he was selected to play in Wellington's last match of the Plunket Shield, and scored 152 against Auckland; he took part in consecutive century partnerships with Eric Dempster and Alan McLean.
 He was selected to represent the North Island later that season and made 59 and 5 in the North Island's narrow victory over the South Island.

+Kemp played five first-class matches over the next two seasons without success.
+He continued to have success with Hutt Valley, helping them to win the Hawke Cup for the first time in December 1948 and retain it until April 1950.

+Kemp served with the Royal New Zealand Air Force in World War II, stationed in the New Hebrides.